Zimbra-Community/zimbra-foss-2fa/README.md

 11. Now you can configure your Zimbra Domain with external authentication, basically pointing it to the LDAP Proxy

     Follow the steps in the screenshots like so, you must set Zimbra to use a bind dn, even a bind dn that is not privileged will work.
 You may need to create one in the correct domain.
+And you should repeat these steps for each domain you want to have 2FA.

     ![11-zimbra-auth-external.png](https://github.com/Zimbra-Community/zimbra-foss-2fa/raw/master/screenshots/11-zimbra-auth-external.png)
 ![12-zimbra-ldap-filter.png](https://github.com/Zimbra-Community/zimbra-foss-2fa/raw/master/screenshots/12-zimbra-ldap-filter.png)